aaronkyle/social-development/terms/fpic.md

 <p>&nbsp;</p>

 Operational definitions are "agreeing to disagree" on the notion of universal or global definitions of FPIC.
 For example, the IFC requires "consent" both operationally (process-oriented) and as some tangible form of documented agreement (outcome-oriented).
-This sort of 'principled ambiguity' is reflected  in varying degrees  by the policies of other multilaterial development bank policies requiring "consent" [EBRD, ADB, IFC, World Bank], with the intent of the policy formulation to accommodate the multitude of localized understandings of "consent".
+This sort of 'principled ambiguity' is reflected  in varying degrees  by the policies of other multilateral development bank policies requiring "consent" [EBRD, ADB, IFC, World Bank], with the intent of the policy formulation to accommodate the multitude of localized understandings of "consent".

 In the 2012 revision of the IFC [*Sustainability Framework*](http://www.ifc.org/wps/wcm/connect/topics_ext_content/ifc_external_corporate_site/ifc+sustainability/sustainability+framework/sustainability+framework+-+2012/framework_2012), the definition of "free prior and informed consent"(FPIC) is established by [Guidance Note 7](http://www.ifc.org/wps/wcm/connect/50eed180498009f9a89bfa336b93d75f/Updated_GN7-2012.pdf?MOD=AJPERES).